ant43/retail_traders_reddit/README.md

 collect_retail_data_df(year, month, day, ticker_list, csv_file_name, time = 86400, subreddit = 'wallstreetbets')
 =======

-        This looks looks through reddit comment data on a specific time frame (starting at one date then adding the number of seconds as specified), and specific list of strings too look for in the comments. it returns a data frame which includes the body of the comment, the aouther and the time the comment was made
+         This similar looks through the subreddit comments data on a specific time frame (starting at year, month, day specified, then adding a specific number of seconds with the default beuing a day=86,400 seconds, and a specific list of strings to look for in the comments, which you will probably want to be stock tickers or company names.
+It a pandas dataframe including the author of the comment, the body of the comment, the time the comment was made, and a "ticker" columns that reports the search terms found in the body of the message.
+For exanmple, if two of the search terms were "AAPL" and "GOOG" the ticker column with be the string "AAPL|GOOG" (that is, the search terms separated by the pipe symbol "|".
+The difference compared with "collect_retail_data_csv" is that this function returns a dataframe.

         Parameters
         ----------